"I don't do clothes, I do stories."

 Simon Porte Jacquemus in an interview by The Cut in 2014

 Jacquemus.
 A brand that can't be imagined away of today's fashion realm.
-A brand that somehow managed to position itself in a landscape full of fashion designer brands within only 16 years.
-But what is the secret of Jaquemus becoming a distinctive aspirational luxury label within such a short amount of time?
+A brand that has somehow managed to position itself in a landscape full of fashion designer brands within only 16 years.
+But what is the secret of Jaquemus becoming a distinctive aspirational luxury label in such a short amount of time?

 So what has been Jacquemus' secret recipe?